TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.4 =
+* Added ability to specify code to be placed before and after link images

 = 2.8.3 =
 * Restored div ids based on setting set number to allow multiple link libraries to be displayed on the same page
 * Changed AJAX loading indicator from being displayed in a span to a div